 And this, of course, brings us to the creative partnership that most defined Dicks’s work, his only plausible rival for the biggest creative figure of the 1970s: Robert Holmes.
 Holmes is unmistakably the better writer—the one you can make a case belongs with Moorcock, Ballard, Ellison, and LeGuin as defining figures of the new wave of science fiction.
 And yet his influence is ultimately far more narrow.
 There are numerous Doctor Who stories in Holmes’s image, true; there are scarcely any that aren’t in Dicks’s.

 But ultimately treating them as two figures is a mistake.
 Under Dicks, Holmes was the most trusted lieutenant, turned to over and over again with absolute faith that he could write a belter.
 Under Holmes, Dicks lurked as the grand reliable hand.
 When Holmes proved unable to make The Six Doctors work, Dicks stepped in to make it work with five.
+When Dicks struggled to get a Frankenstein riff to quite do what Hinchcliffe wanted, Holmes took over to turn it into a script that's almost as brilliant as the bland pseudonym he ended up putting on it.
 They are two sides of the same coin, two writers driven by their overlapping contradictions.
 Holmes was a small-c conservative, an ex-cop whose sense of righteous injustice and contempt for authority made him hilariously unable to actually express a conservative view, to the point where he couldn’t even whinge about his taxes without accidentally writing a brilliant piece of Marxist propaganda.
 Dicks, meanwhile, is the small-l liberal who can’t stop valorizing the whiggish progression of history long enough to see the contradictions and who isn’t inclined to write anything so turgidly slow as to be that contemplative anyway.
 Each of them, in their own way, perfectly captures the tensions and contradictions of post-war Britain and frames them within a sense of breathless adventure that has proven as timeless as the great works of British children’s adventure stories.

 There are countless figures who made Doctor Who what it is.
 Indeed, there’s countless figures who made it great.
 But Terrance Dicks is the man who made it a show that thrills and vexes me enough to pen a million words analyzing it and still not feel done with it.
 He made it at once inscrutable and approachable, simple and fun yet endlessly thorny.
 He’s not why Doctor Who is good.
 But he is why generations love it, and why generations more will.
 There will never be anyone like him again on the program.
 There never could be.
 People like him don’t happen twice.
 They scarcely happen once.
 Thank the gods they did.Share on Twitter Share on Facebook